Ordinary sentences that actually have a hidden meaning - Invisible SOS appearing in SOS -

 To put it simply, it is because it can curb excessive DMN activation and suppress amygdala hyperactivity.

-During meditation or when focusing on the present moment, the emphasis is not on examining one’s inner world but on concentrating on external circumstances.
+During meditation or when focusing on the present moment, one concentrates on external circumstances rather than gazing into the internal world.
 By redirecting attention away from anxiety or painful memories, brain resources are reduced and memory capacity freed up.

 In essence, this enhances cognitive function by refining the hippocampus (memory and learning) and reducing the amygdala (emotions and stress responses).

-Furthermore, I suspected that long-term meditation’s effectiveness likely stems from making the brain’s memory circuits less accessible to painful memories, so I looked into it.
+Furthermore, I suspected that long-term meditation is effective because it likely makes the brain’s memory circuits less accessible to painful memories.

 Why didn’t previous articles include data?